 There isn't much to complain about when it comes to sound quality of the Honor 8 Pro including during phone calls.
 I tested the phone in the noisy environment of a train station and there were no problems and the person on the other end could understand me clearly too.

-But since a smartphone is no longer used just for telephone calls and the Honor 8 Pro is also predestined for multimedia use, one must, of course, carefully consider the audio quality from this point of view too.
-The Honor 8 Pro has many components of the Huawei Mate 9, but it doesn't have its ability to use the phone speaker as a second loudspeaker for games and videos.
-The mono loudspeaker sits at the right of the USB type-C connection on the Honor 8 Pro and sounds alright.
-At maximum volume, some distinct distortions can be heard, but this problem is not specific to the Honor 8 Pro, it is an overarching smartphone manufacturer problem across many devices.
+But since a smartphone is no longer used just for phone calls and the Honor 8 Pro is also predestined for multimedia use, one must, of course, carefully consider the audio quality from this point of view too.
+The Honor 8 Pro has many components of the Huawei Mate 9, but it doesn't have the ability to use the phone speaker as a second loudspeaker for games and videos.
+The mono loudspeaker sits on the right of the USB type-C jack on the Honor 8 Pro and sounds alright.
+At maximum volume, some distinct distortions can be heard, but this problem isn't specific to the Honor 8 Pro, it's an overarching smartphone manufacturer problem across many devices.